The Bengali Story Behind International Mother Language Day

 Forever remembered as the language martyrs of February 21st are Abdus Salam, Rafiq Uddin Ahmed, Abul Barkat, Abdul Jabbar, Shafiur Rahman, Ahi Ullah, Abdul Awal, and an unnamed victim.
 They were honoured with the erection of the Shaheed Minar memorial in Dhaka.

 The Bengali Language Movement continued for years after the events of February 21st, 1952.
-It continued to gain momentum and eventually catalyzed the rise of nationalist movements in East Bengal, leading to the declaration of independence and a brutal liberation war — finally giving rise to an independent Bangladesh in 1971.
+It continued to gain momentum and eventually catalyzed the rise of nationalist movements in East Bengal, leading to the declaration of independence, known as Shadhinota Dibosh on March 26th.
+The brutal liberation war that followed finally gave rise to a free and independent Bangladesh — declared on Bijoy Dibosh, December 16th 1971.